 Societies obsession with Instagram influencers and the seemly perfect life they portray has now reached an all-time high with the popularity of computer-generated models.

 Some of the worlds largest fashion houses have taken notice due it the accounts popularity and the opportunity it presents.
-Miquela Sousa has featured in Prada’s Fall 2018 runway show, landed an editorial in a magazine and an she is also collaborating with an online store.
+Miquela Sousa has featured in Prada’s Fall 2018 runway show, landed an editorial in a magazine and is also collaborating with an online store.

 So, will computer-generated models take over human influencers?
 And will they be able to last?

 We believe that for every computer-generated model that is created, so does the familiarity, with the novelty losing its cool.
-With a never-ending stream of Instagram influencers curating their feeds daily, the one thing that you can’t manufacture is authenticity and human connection.
+With a never-ending stream of Instagram influencers curating their feeds daily.
+The one thing that you can’t manufacture is authenticity and human connection.